7yloo/Iraqi-Dialect-Inference-ICLE/README.md

-# 🇮🇶 ICLE: Deciphering Iraqi "Hussja" via Hybrid AI
+# 🇮🇶 ICLE: Deciphering Iraqi "Hussja OR Husscha" via Hybrid AI

 Welcome to the official repository of the **ICLE Framework** (Intuitive Cultural & Logical Engine).
 This project addresses the "Cultural Hallucination" in global AI models when processing the Iraqi dialect.